-Woodlawn Crescent is a quiet residential loop in Bronte Meadows, one of Milton's established neighbourhoods.
+Woodlawn Crescent is a short, quiet residential loop in Bronte Meadows, a mature pocket of Milton shaped in the 1980s and 1990s.

 Detached inventory on Woodlawn Crescent has seen 3 closed sales recently.
 Details below.